gcanti/fp-ts/docs/index.md

 Many functions in `fp-ts` use [ad hoc polymorphism](https://en.wikipedia.org/wiki/Ad_hoc_polymorphism), meaning that they have a single implementation that can deal with arguments of different types.
 To make this work, it is often necessary to provide a data type _instance_ that provides functionality that is specific to the data type.

 **Note**.
 Data types are not stack safe and there is no trampolining implementation.
+But for traversing and sequencing lists there is a stack safe and optimized version in each data types.

 ## Type Classes